-Temporary/guest parking permits are available in the yellow dispenser located in Lot 5; these permits are valid only in Lot 5.
+Temporary/guest parking permits are available in the yellow dispenser located in Lot 5; these permits are valid only in Parking Lot 5.

-The loop around the Phase I and Phase II complex is a designated fire lane and is enforced as a no-parking area 24/7.
+The loop around South Village, Phase I, and Phase II complex is a designated fire lane and is enforced as a no-parking area 24/7.
 Parking enforcement will cite cars parked in this area.
 For the safety of pedestrians in the loop, please observe the posted speed limit of 10 MPH.
 The loop behind the Café is for dropping off and pick up only for South Village residents.